publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch33/schIV/ptB/m__us_usc_t20_s1462.md

                 (vii) preparing children with disabilities to participate in statewide assessments (with or without accommodations) and alternate assessments, as appropriate, and to ensure that all children with disabilities are a part of all accountability systems under the Elementary and Secondary Education Act of 1965 \[[20 U.S.C.
 6301][/us/usc/t20/s6301] et seq.\]; and

-                (viii) working in high need elementary schools and secondary schools, including urban schools, rural schools, and schools operated by an entity described in section 7113(d)(1)(A)(ii) of the Elementary and Secondary Education Act of 1965 \[[20 U.S.C.
+                (viii) working in high need elementary schools and secondary schools, including urban schools, rural schools, and schools operated by an entity described in section 6113(d)(1)(A)(ii) of the Elementary and Secondary Education Act of 1965 \[[20 U.S.C.
 7423(d)(1)(A)(ii)][/us/usc/t20/s7423/d/1/A/ii]\], and schools that serve high numbers or percentages of limited English proficient children.

-            (B) Developing, evaluating, and disseminating innovative models for the recruitment, induction, retention, and assessment of new, highly qualified teachers to reduce teacher shortages, especially from groups that are underrepresented in the teaching profession, including individuals with disabilities.
+            (B) Developing, evaluating, and disseminating innovative models for the recruitment, induction, retention, and assessment of new, special education teachers who meet the qualifications described in [section 1412(a)(14)(C) of this title][/us/usc/t20/s1412/a/14/C] to reduce teacher shortages, especially from groups that are underrepresented in the teaching profession, including individuals with disabilities.

             (C) Providing continuous personnel preparation, training, and professional development designed to provide support and ensure retention of special education and general education teachers and personnel who teach and provide related services to children with disabilities.